 The current situation

-While research is underway in laboratories across the globe, governments and health organizations agree that we can’t rely on a cure to fight the virus alone.
+While clinical studies are underway in laboratories across the globe, governments and health organisations agree that we can’t rely on a cure to fight the virus alone.
 The current situation is that large public venues are being forced to close, with people now being strongly advised to self isolate if any flu-like symptoms persist.
 In short, the fight against Coronavirus is a communal one; but, unfortunately, not everyone understands this.
 As retailers across the UK and US warn against panic buying, it is clear that a lack of herd mentality is part of the pandemic problem.
-The health of humanity relies as much on sensible public conduct as it does on specialized medical research.
+The health of humanity relies as much on sensible public conduct as it does on specialized clinical research.